SH801/haselwimmer/TESTREADME.md

 -----------
-The Android application uses Near Field Communication (NFC) to read a user-defined field, eg. CRSID, Barcode, USN, from a Cambridge University Mifare 4K card and then sends the retrieved data as a sequence of keystrokes to the local keyboard buffer / external PC / tablet (depending on the application's 'Destination' setting).
+The Android application uses Near Field Communication (NFC) to read a user-defined field, eg. CRSID, Barcode, USN, from a Cambridge University Mifare 4K card.
+It then sends the retrieved data as a sequence of keystrokes to the local keyboard buffer / external PC / tablet, depending on the application's 'Destination' setting.
 The application functions as a card reader 'keyboard wedge', making it possible to create separate card applications quickly and easily without having to worry about card reading specifics.
 For an example of a separate card application, see 'Card Logger' at: